 When configuring a Sign-on Splash page with Facebook Wi-Fi, any age and/or country restrictions configured on the Facebook page will prevent successful pairing with the SSID.
 When this happens the following message will appear on the Configure > Access control page:

 The Facebook page should not have any countries listed in its “Country Restrictions” settings.
-A Facebook Wi-Fi FAQ is available on the Facebook website.
+Additional information regarding Facebook Wi-Fi integration with Cisco's Meraki is available on our web site.
+The Facebook Wi-Fi FAQ is available on the Facebook website.

 If Facebook "login timeout" is set, it marks when the client will be marked to be prompted again with the Facebook splash page, but that only happens when the client starts a new association.
 So as long as the client remains associated with the SSID, it keeps its access to the network.
 This means the splash page will appear for the next association if the timeout was exceeded in the current session of a client device.
 The client will not be kicked off the WiFi network during its current session due to the Facebook login timeout being exceeded.

 Typically, admins will choose to prevent users from accessing the network prior to signing on.
 Admins can then choose to configure a "walled garden" of allowed sites that users can visit.
 Typically when configuring an externally-hosted splash page, that page will have to be added to this walled garden, or users will be prevented from signing in at all.

 For Facebook Wi-Fi, "facebook.com" is added automatically to this walled garden, specifically so users can be redirected to the authentication page.